Hozzu/TFLite-aarch64-linux-with-delegate/README.md

 # TFLite for Aarch64 Linux with Delegate
 Deep learning inference SW framework based on TensorFlow Lite with delegates for Aarch64 Linux

-In order to run Deep learning application on Aarch64 Linux system (non-Android), I built tensorflow lite for such system.
+In order to run deep learning application on Aarch64 Linux system (non-Android), I built tensorflow lite for such system.
 It is based on **tensorflow r2.7**.

 I included XNNPACK, GPU, hexagon, and NNAPI delegate.